fiorix/freegeoip/cmd/freegeoip/ansible-playbook/README.md

 This is the ansible playbook used to deploy the public service of freegeoip.net on Digital Ocean.
-It assumes your droplets have private networking to each other.
+It assumes your droplets are Ubuntu 14.04 LTS and have private networking to each other.

 It deploys the following: